preciofishbone/OmniaDocsG2/blocks/task-rollup/index.rst

 This block can be used to show tasks assigned to the logged in user.
 Tasks from Team Sites will always be shown.
 Tasks from Planner can also be added.

-All sites with tasks assigned to the user is displayed in a list, with the number of tasks assigned in each site.
-Here's an example:
+All sites with tasks assigned to the user is displayed in a list.
+Here's an example with the list opened for one of the sites:

 .. image:: tasks-rollup-example.png